LuccaWang1/practicing-git/README.md

-# practicing-git
+# practicing-git project

 ## Project Description
 This project is for practicing git, creating new branches - one for each feature, pull requests, reviews, approvals, and pushing.

+## Table of Contents
+- Author
+- Technologies Used

+## Technologies Used
+* Git

 ## Author
 This project is a collaboration between Cris Pope and Lucca Wang.